 She is represented by agent Serene Hakim at Pande Literary.

 Tina earned her BA in in Psychology from UC Berkeley and her MA in Education from Stanford University.
-In addition to currently teaching high school Creative Writing and serving as the school librarian, she coaches English teachers in the Stanford Hollyhock Fellowship Program.
 Tina lives in the Bay Area with her husband and twins.

-Reach out to Tina directly via email or connect on twitter, where you can find her tweeting about books, teaching, and random other things.
+Reach out to Tina directly via email or connect on Bluesky or Instagram where you can find her sharing her thoughts about books, teaching, and other things.